 - Focuses light rays so you can see a wider range of vision near, intermediate (computer) and distance.

 During an out-patient procedure performed at The Cornea and Laser Eye Institute, Dr. Hersh, will implant the inlay in one eye.
-Using eyedrops to numb the eye, a laser is used to form the area for inlay placement.
+Using eyedrops to numb the eye, a laser is used to form a pocket for inlay placement.
 The Kamra inlay is then placed in position, as determined from your preoperative measurements.
 The procedure is not painful and you can return to normal activities the next day.
 If needed, the Kamra inlay can be removed.

 You may be eligible for this procedure if you are: